Chain-of-Thought Prompting Obscures Hallucination Cues in Large Language Models: An Empirical Evaluation: Pilot Experiment and Observation

 The experimental results are shown in Table~\ref{tab:token-level}.
 Overall, LLMs prompted with CoT consistently achieve higher accuracy across all datasets.
-For example, with Llama-3.1-8B-Instruct, CoT improves accuracy from 90.5, 90.16, and 80.79 to 97.67, 94.96, and 91.57 on the three datasets, respectively.
+For example, with Llama-3.1-8B-Instruct, CoT improves accuracy (\%) from 90.5, 90.16, and 80.79 to 97.67, 94.96, and 91.57 on the three datasets, respectively.
 However, the effectiveness of more advanced CoT variants is less consistent.
 While both LtM and MRPP employ multi-path reasoning, MRPP further incorporates confidence-based validation.
 As a result, LtM may suffer from ambiguity when faced with multiple plausible reasoning paths, achieving better performance than the base Llama but falling short of standard CoT.
 In contrast, MRPP outperforms even the basic CoT approach.

-In addition, entropy consistently decreases across all LLMs after CoT prompting, suggesting that LLMs become more confident in their predictions, assigning higher probabilities to their selected answers.
+In addition, after applying CoT prompting, entropy consistently decreases across all LLMs.
+This suggests that LLMs become more confident in their predictions by assigning higher probabilities to their selected answers.
 For instance, Llama's entropy drops from 23.96, 26.33, and 46.94 to 6.63, 13.50, and 21.39, respectively, after applying CoT.
 Similar reductions are observed with other CoT strategies, reflecting a general improvement in model confidence.

 The DeepSeek-R1-Distill-Llama-8B model, which is specifically optimized for reasoning abilities, performs substantially below expectations when reasoning is disabled.
 Its accuracy on the three datasets drops to 67.41, 59.26, and 54.62, respectively.
 When CoT is enabled, its performance improves significantly, though it still lags behind Llama in terms of accuracy.
-Interestingly, under CoT prompting, DeepSeek exhibits lower entropy than Llama across all datasets, suggesting greater confidence in its predictions, even though it produces more incorrect answers.
+Interestingly, under CoT prompting, DeepSeek exhibits lower entropy than Llama across all datasets.
+This suggests that DeepSeek is more confident in its predictions, even though it produces more incorrect answers.